nicolelimat/functional-programming/README.md

 # functional-programming
-This repository contains the exercises lists developed in haskell language during the Functional Programming course, taught by Professor Eliseu César Miguel, in the Computer Science course at UNIFAL-MG.
+This repository contains the exercises lists developed in Haskell language during the Functional Programming course, taught by Professor Eliseu César Miguel, in the Computer Science course at UNIFAL-MG.

 ##
 ### List Exercises: